 Famous historic writer Ernest Hemingway fell in love with Key West in the 1930’s and you can visit his old house and sit at the same bar he sat at (Sloppy Joe’s) while he wrote novels.

-Oil entrepreneur, hotelier, and railroad magnate Henry Flagler, well-known throughout Florida, built Key West’s tourism and trade business to what it is now.
+Oil entrepreneur, hotelier, and railroad tycoon Henry Flagler, well-known throughout Florida, built Key West’s tourism and trade business to what it is now.
 He created the first railroad that connected Key West to the rest of the country in 1912 and is a tourist attraction for visitors to Key West.